OPEN-NEXT/OKH-LOSH/OSH_metadata.md

     - add as new qualifier: repository
   - URL to development channel
   - people will use the URL to contribute in any way (reporting issues, giving feedback, joining the development)
+- reference
+  - buy-reference [string]
+    - unambiguous reference for non-standard purchased components
+    - others shall be able to identify/procure this component only by the given reference(s)
+  - standard-designation [string]
+    - unambiguous reference for a standard component (preferably naming the latest standard)
+    - connection point for the future library of standard components (→ automatic checking for unambiguous referencing)
 - sBoM [[URL](https://www.wikidata.org/wiki/Property:P2699)]
   - **@wikidata**, suggestion:
     - add as new qualifier: sBoM